Fiber Supply Policy

 - wood from forests in which genetically modified trees are planted

-Our three Canadian paper mills hold Forest Stewardship Council® chain-of-custody certifications, while the Bear Island mill holds a Sustainable Forest Initiative certification for chain-of-custody.
+Our three Canadian paper mills hold Forest Stewardship Council® chain-of-custody certifications.
 In addition, the F.F.
 Soucy mill holds a Program for the Endorsement of Forest Certification chain-of-custody certification.